Watchkeeper is a certified Uncrewed Aircraft System (UAS) that provides the Army’s Land Tactical Deep Find capability.

 Overall, Watchkeeper provides greater capability compared to Hermes 450 and, subject to operational circumstances at the time, the intention is that it will start to take over from Hermes 450 from 2010.

-Watchkeeper first flights
+Watchkeeper first flights…

-April 16th 2008, Megido airfield, Israel
+April 16th 2008, Megiddo airfield, Israel

-Parc Aberporth, Wales 2010
+Parc Aberporth, Wales, 2010

-Details of a possible weapon carriage capability emerged in 2009, likely Thales Lightweight Multirole Missile (LMM), or a freefall variant.
 Meanwhile, the in-theatre Hermes 450 contract was extended to 2011, by which time Watchkeeper was still scheduled to be in service.
-By this point, it had flown in excess of 19,000 hours.

-Flight testing continued, in 2011, Watchkeeper flew a 14-hour flight in which it was flown to its service ceiling of 4,880m (16,000ft) and 115km from the West Wales Airport.
-The two sensors and data links were also tested.
+Flight testing continued, in 2011, Watchkeeper flew a 14-hour flight in which it was flown to its service ceiling of 4,880m (ca. 16,010 ft) and 115 km from the West Wales Airport.

-France and the UK signed a defence cooperation treaty in 2010 at Lancaster House, central to the agreement was that France would evaluate Watchkeeper from 2012 with a view to its own requirements for a similar capability.
+France and the UK signed a defence cooperation treaty in 2010 at Lancaster House, central to the agreement was that France would evaluate Watchkeeper from 2012 with a view to its requirements for a similar capability.

-In Afghanistan, Hermes 450 ZK515 crashed.
 The resulting Service Inquiry made for uncomfortable reading for the Royal Artillery, making a total of 61 recommendations.

 In 2011, it was announced that Watchkeeper would be deployed to Afghanistan the following year.